PowerCodersOrg/powercoders.org/site/content/about/_index.md

 image: /img/header_about.jpg
 section_title: Our Team and the Precious Community
 text: >-
-  **Our purpose**\

-  We believe in promoting equal opportunities for diverse talents in the IT industry.
+  **We believe in promoting equal opportunities for diverse talents in the IT industry.**

   **Our association** \